tiborgats/scaleless_music/README.md

 #Music
-:construction: It is an experimental project for making scaleless music.
+It is an experimental project for making scaleless music.
 ##About
 IMHO:
 * Music should only contain [harmonic](https://en.wikipedia.org/wiki/Harmony) relations between notes.